Chamber of Auditors of Azerbaijan Republic

 SMO 7: International Financial Reporting Standards

 As a professional association of and the regulator of auditors, the CAAR has no direct responsibility for the adoption of corporate accounting standards.
-IFRS and IFRS for Small- and Medium-sized Entities (SMEs) are adopted by the Ministry of Finance in accordance with the Law on Accounting of 2004.
+The standards to be applied are defined in law and enacted by the Ministry of Finance.
+As of 2020, based on the information on the Ministry of Finance website, the 2018 version of IFRS has been translated and is mandatory for application.

-CAAR is an active member of the Ministry of Finance’s Advisory Board and reports to be involved as its member in setting the national accounting standards and participating in drafting legislation to enhance the statutory framework for the profession.
+CAAR is a member of the Ministry of Finance’s Advisory Board and reports to be involved in IFRS implementation discussions and drafting legislation to enhance the statutory framework for the profession.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.